kunal-ai/Web-Development---HTML-Basic/README.md

 # Web-Development-HTML-Basic

-To understand the basics of HTML page designing.
+To understand the basics of webpage page designing.